princomp/princomp.github.io/source/projects/todolist/description.md

 Press any key to continue...
 ```

-## Bonus
+## Bonuses

-- The behaviour of the program if the user enter the number of an item whose status is "done" is not (clearly) specified above.
-Write in your program which behaviour you implemented, and test it.
+- The behaviour of the program if the user enters the number of an item whose status is "done" is not specified above.
+Write (as a comment) in your program which behaviour you implemented, and test it.
 - Complete the project without resizing arrays.
 - Improve the way the todo list is displayed using [string formatting](./labs/OverflowAndUnderflow#optional-string-formatting).
+- Display, along with the list of items, the completion rate: for example, after the user completed the first of their list of 4 items, the program should display "You are 25% done!".